-David Hockney: Current also features a 60 meter long portrait hall which houses his recent body of painting work titled ’82 portriats and 1 Still Live‘ depicting the artis’s family, friends and notable subjects including Barry Humphries, Frank Gerhy and John Baldessari, plus a still life that was painted when that day’s subject didn’t show up.
+David Hockney: Current also features a 60 meter long portrait hall which houses his recent body of painting work titled ’82 portraits and 1 Still Live‘ depicting the artis’s family, friends and notable subjects including Barry Humphries, Frank Gerhy and John Baldessari, plus a still life that was painted when that day’s subject didn’t show up.

-Room after room are lined with so many artworks, the colours inspire, the and delight and if you look carefully as you wander the exhibition you will even see paintings of some of his tools used in creating other artworks.
+Room after room are lined with so many artworks, the colours inspire, and delight and if you look carefully as you wander the exhibition you will even see paintings of some of his tools used in creating other artworks.

 One fascinating part of the exhibition is the room which contains Hockney’s 4 seasons work – where he has videoed on 9 cameras the same piece of road in the UK in each of the seasons as he drives slowly up that road, then joins the images together digitally.

 As someone who trained in colour analysis and the original 4 seasons colour groups – this shows exactly the inspiration for naming the seasons.

 Spring: Warm, light and bright – as the new growth unfurls and the spring bulbs appear